freenas/freenas-docs/userguide/tasks.rst

 Using the wizard to create a new replication task begins by defining what is being replicated and where.
-Choosing *On a Different System* for either the :guilabel:`Sources Datasets` or :guilabel:`Destination Dataset` requires an
-:ref:`SSH Connection <SSH Connections>` to the remote system.
+Choosing *On a Different System* for either the :guilabel:`Source Location` or :guilabel:`Destination Location` requires an :ref:`SSH Connection <SSH Connections>` to the remote system.
 Open the drop-down menu to choose an SSH connection or click *Create New* to add a new connection.

+Start by selecting the :guilabel:`Source` datasets to be replicated.
 To choose a dataset, click |ui-browse| and select the dataset from the expandable tree.
 The path of the dataset can also be typed into the field.
-Multiple :guilabel:`Source Datasets` can be chosen.
+Multiple snapshot sources can be chosen using a comma (:literal:`,`) to separate each selection.

-Start by selecting the :guilabel:`Source Datasets` to be replicated.
 Source datasets on the local system are replicated using existing snapshots of the chosen datasets.
 When no snapshots exist, %brand% automatically creates snapshots of the chosen datasets before starting